What are thrombocytes (platelets)?

 Platelets are important because they help prevent bleeding by forming blood clots at the site of an injury.
 When an injury occurs, the damaged blood vessels release substances that signal the platelets to attach to the site of injury and form a clot.
 The clot helps stop the bleeding and protect the body from further blood loss.

-Platelets are often measured as part of a blood count, which is a common blood test used to evaluate a person's general health.
+Platelets are often measured as part of a blood count, which is a common blood test used to evaluate a person's overall health.
 The platelet count is expressed as the number of platelets per microliter of blood.

 Abnormal platelet counts may indicate the presence of a medical condition.
 For example, a low platelet count (thrombocytopenia) can increase the risk of bleeding, while a high platelet count (thrombocytosis) can increase the risk of blood clots.
 Both conditions can be caused by a variety of factors, including certain medications, infections, and underlying medical conditions.
 A doctor will usually consider a person's medical history, physical exam, and other laboratory test results to determine the cause of an abnormal platelet count.